aws-samples/amazon-fsx-workshop/fsx-lustre/workshop/6-lazy-load/README.md

 ```

-- Run the **lfs df -h** command again to see now how much data is being used?
+- Run the **lfs df -h** command again to see how much data is now being used.
 It may take a few seconds for the data to be released.

 ```sh
 time lfs df -h